f3ath/dart-pg-job-queue/README.md

 ## Clean up
 To remove completed jobs from the database, use the `deleteCompleted` method.
 It removes all completed jobs that are older than the specified duration.
-Use the `deleteFailed` method to remove the failed jobs as well.
+Use the `deleteFailed` parameter to remove the failed jobs as well.
 The `limit` can be specified to delete jobs in smaller chunks.
 It is recommended to run this method periodically for better performance.

 ```dart